 Black pepper to taste (about 1 teaspoon)

-Ground red pepper to taste (to start, about 1 tablespoon)
+Ground red pepper to taste (to start, about 1 teaspoon)

 6 tablespoons Masa Harina (Mexican corn flour) or [trail cooks would have most likely used 4 tablespoons of regular yellow corn meal]